John Connolly (FBI): Meeting Flemmi and Bulger

 Connolly first met with FBI informants Stephen Flemmi and Whitey Bulger at a coffee shop in Newton, Massachusetts.
 Louis Litif, one of the top bookmakers and a Winter Hill Gang mob associate, was one of Connolly's handball partners at the Boston Athletic Club.
 Bulger nicknamed Connolly "Zip" because the lawman shared the same South Boston ZIP Code as the Bulger clan.

 He occasionally lectured FBI agents at the FBI Academy in Quantico, Virginia on informant development tactics and techniques and was a member of the Boston FBI's Organized Crime Squad.
 Retired FBI Special Agent Joseph D. Pistone wrote in the book, The Ceremony, "The reign of the Patriarca Family is virtually ended.
 A substantial amount of the credit for the demise of that mob Family must be given to one man, Special Agent John Connolly."
 Connolly retired from the FBI honorably in 1990 and accepted the position of Director of Security/Public affairs for Boston Edison, from former Boston FBI Special Agent John Kehoe.
+Even after his retirement, Connolly remained in contact with his former colleagues on the Organized Crime squad in the Boston office of the FBI.

+Prior to his retirement, Connolly disseminated a memo falsely stating that Bulger and Flemmi had retired from organized crime and gone into legitimate business.